tj-wells/coti-docker-method/README.md

 # [Docker Guide](https://docker.guides.coticommunity.com)

-There is also a guide that teaches some basic Docker concepts and walks readers through the steps of setting up a Coti node with Docker.
-The guide is available [here](https://docker.guides.coticommunity.com).
+In addition to this readme, I have also made a guide that teaches some basic Docker concepts and walks readers through the steps of setting up a Coti node with Docker.
+The guide can be found [here](https://docker.guides.coticommunity.com).

 The Docker guide will likely be very helpful if you are not already very experienced with Docker.

-If you are experienced with Docker, the instructions below should provide enough information to get your node running.
-If you are in doubt about anything, you can always check the Docker guide, which gives a more detailed description of the setup process.
+If you are experienced with Docker, the instructions below should be enough to get your node running.
+If you have any doubts, you can always check the Docker guide, which gives a more detailed description of the setup process.

 Good luck!